 This setting controls and enables only the output side of the closed captioning capability.
 To pass captions from input to output, you also have to set up caption importing from the input source files.
 Detecting and importing captions on the input source requires enabling either the VBI Importer Filter or the Caption Importer Filter described in the Video Filters chapter.
-The VBI Importer Filter imports embedded 608 VBI captions from the source media file, and the Caption Importer Filter imports captions from a .scc 608 caption file.
+The Caption Importer Filter imports embedded 608/708captions from the source media file, and the VBI Importer Filter ensures that VBI data containing captions is passed to the output and not removed from the input.